-The house is open to visitors.
+The house is open to visitors and masking is not required.
+Volunteers will be required to have available their "Certificate of Vaccination" or if unvaccinated, show a dated negative COVID-19 test.
 Volunteers who are not yet fully vaccinated must wear a mask when interacting with visitors indoors.
-We ask for masks to be worn inside if the visitor is not vaccinated, but we will not ask for vaccination status; visitors are also asked to respect social distancing practices.
+Visitors are asked to respect social distancing practices.
 It is up to the volunteer to assist guests in not crowding the house with too many people who are not in the same Covid cohort.